-By moving fully online, we will increase automation.
-This will remove many of the pain points for payroll users, particularly processes based on lengthy, manual forms.
+By moving fully online, we will increase automation, removing many of the pain points for schools’ payroll administrators, particularly processes based on lengthy, manual forms.

 We’re making EdPay intuitive and easy to use.
 We’ll make it easy for users to get things right – and hard to get them wrong.
 When the EdPay roll-out is complete, schools will also have a lot of useful information at their fingertips that they don’t have now, including the ability to see payroll information and employment terms for all school staff, in one place.
 We are rolling out EdPay functionality incrementally, once it has been built and tested.